Ibrajber99/REAP-real-estate-agency/README.md

 ## Design
-    -The backend design is MVC using Repository pattern for the database resources -It uses Entity Framework 6.0 as an ORM package and code first approch for the db design.
+    -The backend design is MVC using Repository pattern for the database resources -It uses Entity Framework 6.0 as an ORM package and code first approach for the db design.
-    -Entites are mapped to viewmodels for lower coupling.
+    -Entities are mapped to viewmodels for lower coupling.
     -using Asp.Idenity for authentication and authorization
     -using Unity containers for Dependency Injection.

 ## Features
-    -Website supports CRUD operations for all entites in the website -Supports authentication and authorization
+    -Website supports CRUD operations for all entities in the website -Supports authentication and authorization
-    -File uplaod for images is supported
+    -File upload for images is supported
-    -Using Chart.Js and quick chart for data visulization
+    -Using Chart.Js and quick chart for data visualization

 ## Dependencies
     -Entityframework 6.0